algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Reports/recap-week_4.md

 | Salaheddine NAMIR | Quality Assurance(QA) |

 ## Objectives:
-We continue the code on the conversion of variables.
+We continue the code on the conversion of variables/ function.

 ## Pierre GORIN
 All the group start to code.
 Pierre continue the KPI document.